 Whaaaaaaaaat?
 Do not advertise my product?
 But then how will I sell it?

-If you've never advertised before, you'll advertise first to a cold audience.
-People who don't know your business, they either know your brand.
-If your offer is good, they might click and buy it, but the return on your ad and the profit will be minimal.
+If you have never advertised before, at first you are going to advertise to a cold audience.
+People who do not know your business, neither your brand.
+If your offer is good, they may click and buy it, but the return on your ad and the profit will be minimal.

 So, first, you want them to get to know you.
 But how?

-This type of ad is good for someone who relies primarily on Facebook to get leads and post a lot of content.
-For example, if you are selling handicrafts, home decor or fashion items, you may have an online store and deal with mass merchandise (perfumes, clothes, stationery, etc.).
-Then you can keep your new followers giving likes to the pictures of your products, making new offers and get more new leads and customers based on your posts.
+This type of ad is useful for those who rely primarily on Facebook to get leads and post a lot of content.
+For example, if you sell handicrafts, home decoration or fashion items, you may have an online store and deal with mass merchandise (perfumes, clothes, stationery, etc.).
+This way you can keep your new followers give likes to the pictures of your products, making new offers and get more new leads and customers based on your posts.

-If you are engaged in service, education or consulting the fastest way to build your reputation is by posting articles and new blog posts.
-In this way, your useful content will help your customers get to know your name and give them value.
+If you are engaged in service, education or consulting, the fastest way to build your reputation is by posting articles and new blog posts.
+This way, your useful content will help your customers get to know your name and give them value.

-You can do this by posting your new blog post on your Facebook page and posting it.
-Be sure to make a minimum 850 x 480 pixel image for your blog post that expresses what your article is about, arouses curiosity, but not too much text (if more than 20% of the text in the image, the Facebook ad will reach fewer people).
+You can do this by writing your next blog post on your Facebook page and posting it.
+Be sure to make a minimum 850 x 480 pixel image for your blog post that expresses what your article is about, arouses curiosity, but avoid too much text (if more than 20% of the text in the image, the Facebook ad will reach fewer people).
 You can check the text coverage on this page).

-Writing the post include an eye-catching text on your blog that will tell you:
+Your post should include an eye-catching text on your blog that will tell your audience:

-• in what topic the blog post helps.
+• in which topic the blog post helps.

-Avoid advertising your post with the "Highlight Post" button, since you have far less opportunity to fine-tune your target audience.
-Instead of, create a new ad in Ad Manager to highlight the post, and if you already have an interested person on your page, you can offer her to subscribe to your newsletter, follow you on Facebook or buy a product.
+Avoid advertising your post with the "Highlight Post" button, since you have far less opportunity to fine-tune your target audience that way.
+Instead, create a new ad in Ad Manager to highlight the post, and if you already have an interested person on your page, you can offer her to subscribe to your newsletter, follow you on Facebook or buy a product.